XSnow/bowtie_coq/README.md

 ## Download, installation, and sanity-testing

-- The stable URL of the artifact (including the virtual machine image) is: ZENODO-URL-HERE
+- The stable URL of the artifact (including the virtual machine image) is [HERE](https://zenodo.org/record/7151519#.Yz5tjX5ByXI).

-- The image is also available on the Docker Hub with the name sxsnow/bowtie.
+- The image is also available on the Docker Hub with the name `sxsnow/bowtie`.

 - The source code is also available at [GitHub](https://github.com/XSnow/bowtie_coq).